Towards Transparent RAG: Fostering Evidence Traceability in LLM Generation via Reinforcement Learning: Experiments

-\subsection{Implementation details}
+\subsubsection{Implementation details}

-We conduct \textbf{ARENA} on \texttt{Qwen2.5-7B-Instruct} and \texttt{Llama3.1-8B-Instruct}.
-Our framework is implemented based on the \texttt{Open-R1}~\cite{openr1}.
+We validate the TRACE framework on two blackbone models: Qwen2.5-7B-Instruct~\cite{yang2024qwen2} and Llama3.1-8B-Instruct~\cite{grattafiori2024llama}.
+Throughout the experimental section, we refer to the models trained with our framework as \textbf{TRACE-Qwen2.5-7B} and \textbf{TRACE-Llama3.1-8B}, respectively.
+We train all models using the Open-R1~\cite{openr1} RL framework with DeepSpeed ZeRO Stage 2 optimization and bfloat16 mixed-precision.
 During inference, we concatenate all retrieved paragraphs provided by the dataset in their original order.
-All models are trained using 8 NVIDIA A100-80G GPUs, with 7 GPUs allocated for policy optimization and 1 GPU dedicated to rollout inference via a vLLM~\cite{kwon2023efficient} engine.
-More training details are introduced in Appendix~\ref{appendix:training-details}.
+The total batch size is 256, learning rate is set to 3e-6.
+We generate 7 rollout samples per input for reward estimation.
+We set temperature = 0.9 during rollout, KL coefficient $\beta = 0.04$, number of iterations per batch $\mu = 1$, and clipping parameter $\epsilon = 0.2$.
+All models are trained using 8 NVIDIA A100-80G GPUs, with 7 allocated for policy optimization and 1 dedicated to rollout inference via a vLLM~\cite{kwon2023efficient} engine.
+Our training takes about 20 hours.